stevensona/shader-toy/README.md

 ![texture example](https://raw.githubusercontent.com/stevensona/shader-toy/master/images/example2.png)

-The extensions also supports highlighting of compilation errors in the text editor, for single shaders but also for multiple passes:
+The extension also supports highlighting of compilation errors in the text editor, for single shaders but also for multiple passes:

 ![error example](https://raw.githubusercontent.com/stevensona/shader-toy/master/images/example3.png)